MrBunsy/EPrints-OAPing/README.md

 The OAPing plugin works hard to ensure all pings get through to the tracker safely.
-Unsuccessful pings are saved to disk ("stashed") in the **ARCHIVE_ID/var/oaping** folder to be retried later, and removed when they succeed.
+Unsuccessful pings are saved to disk ("stashed") in the **ARCHIVE_ID/var/oaping/** directory to be retried later, and removed when they succeed.

-The `legacy_notify` job performs bulk requests in batches of 100.
+The `legacy_notify` job performs bulk requests in batches of configurable size.
 It defaults to sending a ping for each non-trivial Access DataObj in the database, though when you set it running you can choose how many of the chronologically earliest ones to skip.
+If an error occurs, any unsuccessful pings are stashed.
 If there are stashed pings, it will send them instead of looking up the next batch from the database.

-When the trigger is installed, the `notify` job will normally send a single ping to the tracker each time a new Access DataObj is added to the database.
+In notify mode 1, the `safe_notify` job will normally send a single ping to the tracker each time a new Access DataObj is added to the database; if this fails, the ping is stashed.
 If however there are stashed pings, they will be sent with the triggering ping in a bulk request.
 Similarly, if the job detects that the `legacy_notify` job has been run, it will look to see if any Access DataObjs were missed between the last `legacy_notify` run and the triggering Access DataObj, and if so send them with the triggering ping in a bulk request.

+In notify mode 2, the `notify` job will send a single ping to the tracker each time a new Access DataObj is added to the database.
+If this fails, the ping is stashed and a `retry` job will be scheduled.
+The latter sends a batch of stashed pings in a bulk request; if there are any left over or an error occurred, unsent/unsuccessful pings are re-stashed and the job reschedules itself.

 ## Debugging